Last Updated: 2022-09-27

 hipMemcpyHostToDevice);

-to deallocate GPU memory held by weights_dev
+smootherFree to deallocate GPU memory held by weights_dev. hipFree(smoothOperator->weights_dev);

-Makefile, let's first add variables for the paths to ROCm and CUDA at the top of the file.
-These will be needed to reference full paths to the hipcc compiler. ?=
+smoother Makefile, let's first add variables for the paths to ROCm and CUDA at the top of the file.
+These will be needed to reference full paths to the hipcc compiler. ?= relation to allow a user's environment variables to override these values if desired.ROCM ?= /opt/rocm

 CUDA ?= /usr/local/cuda

-Change the compiler to hipcc
+Change the compiler to hipcc and save your changes.

 CC=$(ROCM)/bin/hipcc